Intermodal Drayage Explained: Definition, Benefits, and Key Differences

 Choosing an Intermodal Drayage Company

-• Nationwide coverage – Your provider should serve all major U.S. ports, rail ramps, and airports for both imports and exports.
+• Nationwide coverage: Make sure the provider serves all the major U.S. ports, rail ramps, and distribution hubs you need.
+This ensures they can handle your routes end-to-end for imports and exports.

-• Right equipment and capacity – Look for a fleet with container chassis, curtain-siders, and reefers if needed.
-Bonus: access to real-time availability helps avoid delays.
+• Proper equipment and capacity: Look for a fleet with container chassis, flatbeds, curtain-side trailers, and refrigerated units (reefers) as needed.
+Real-time visibility on equipment availability can help avoid bottlenecks.

 Conclusion